HME401 - Medicine 4A

 Student performance is assessed in a numerical scale of marks from 0-100% and graded as High Distinction (80% and over), Distinction (70%-79%), Credit (60-69%), Pass (50%-59%) or Fail (below 50%).
 There are a number of formative assessment tasks which do not contribute to the final mark.

-Students who do not meet these requirements or whose performance is borderline will be reviewed by their Director of Clinical Studies or by the ELPD or DPCI Coordinator, who will arrange support and / or reassessment as appropriate.
+Students who do not meet these requirements or whose performance is borderline will be reviewed by the Academic Progress Committee, who will arrange reassessment and/or support as appropriate.

 Doctor and Patient

 The Doctor and Patient (DP) theme constitutes 37.5% of the marks for HME401.
 DP is assessed both within each individual clinical rotation (combined value of 40% of total DP mark) and by an Objective Structured Clinical Examination (OSCE) of material covered in HME301, HME302 and HME401 at the end of Year 4, Semester 1 (60% of the total DP mark).
 Intra-rotation assessment has three components, the weighting of which varies slightly between rotations:*

 a. ‘case synthesis’ The precise format and weighting will vary between rotations and may take the form of long case presentations, oral or written case commentaries or analyses, presentations of pre-operative assessments, completion of hospital admission notes, mental state examination presentations, or completion of written or oral referrals of patients with multiple problems.

 b. ‘clinical skills assessment’ The precise format and weighting will vary between rotations and may take the form of a brief clinical examination during a ward round (in the mini-clinical evaluation exercise, (mini-CEX) format), a focused presentation on a ward round, a written or oral referral of a less complicated patient or observed performance of one or more specified procedures.